sv-giampa/JauntyC/README.md

 that this library is under Apache License 2.0, and then it could be integrated also in a proprietary software, or used as a starting point to obtain an enhanced version of it.
-To familiarize with JointyC and its programming method, it is highly recommended to start exploring the provided tutorials and documentation.
+To familiarize with JointyC and its programming logics, it is highly recommended to start exploring the provided tutorials and documentation.